Define a Service

 @rpc supports both bare (@rpc) and parameterized (@rpc(...)) syntax.

-Server streaming (@server_stream)
+Server streaming (@server_stream / @ServerStream)

 The server sends a stream of responses for a single request.
 The method must be an async generator: